 Hong Kong continues to thrive as a commercial and financial hub operating at the heart of Asia, and is attracting ever-growing numbers of overseas visitors to live and work there.
 Here Winter’s provides a picture for parents of how the education system works, including, of course, international schools.

 The state education system

 As a British colony, the education provided by local government schools in Hong Kong reflected that of the UK curriculum.
-Attending school was compulsory for 9 years (6 in primary, 3 in secondary) and was free.
+Attending school was compulsory for nine years (six in primary, three in secondary) and was free.

 In 1997 the territory reverted back to China as a Special Administrative Region (SAR) and since then the education system has undergone significant change, including the extension of free education in the public sector to 12 years.

 The education system in Hong Kong is administered by the Education Bureau (EDB).
 Local schools can be either government schools fully paid for by the Government, aided schools which are government-funded but run by voluntary organisations, or private schools, some of which receive government money.
 The government and aided schools offer free primary and secondary schooling and deliver a curriculum recommended by the EDB.

 Cantonese is the language of instruction in the majority of government schools, with English taught as a second language, although the EDB now has a policy of gradually changing the medium of teaching to Putonghua (Mandarin).
 There are several government-funded schools that provide English-language teaching, amounting to around 25 per cent of local schools.

 Hong Kong is one of the most densely populated cities in the world, with local schools operating at full capacity, and so spaces are at a premium.
 Until recently schools offered either morning or afternoon education in order to cater for such huge numbers.
 However, the EDB is now encouraging schools to provide full-day schooling for all students, helped by the expansion in school provision and a decline in the number of children of school age.